jcc98/nextblog/posts/[prog] palindrome.md

     if (reversedInt === x) {return true}  **Checks whether the reversed int value is the same as the x parameter.
 If so, returns true** \
     return false  **Else, returns false** \
 };

+*Runtime: 335 ms, faster than 11.47% of JavaScript online submissions for Palindrome Number.* \
+*Memory Usage: 48.4 MB, less than 32.01% of JavaScript online submissions for Palindrome Number.* \

+**More optimized solution (faster run time)**